phewstaff/phewstaff/README.md

 ## About Me

-I'm Mohammed, a front-end react developer from Chechen Republic (Russian Federaiton) with 7 months expirience, i specialize in web development and have worked on a variety of projects using react with JavaScript and TypeScript.
+I'm Mohammed, a front-end react developer from Chechen Republic (Russian Federation) with 7 months expirience, i specialize in web development and have worked on a variety of projects using react with JavaScript and TypeScript.

 ## Projects